Safin-Mohammad/Admin-Panel-Finder/README.md

 # Admin-Panel-Finder

-Admin-Panel-Finder (formerly "Breacher") is a small, fast Python tool to help locate administrative panels and common endpoints on web sites by probing a list of paths.
+Admin-Panel-Finder is a small, fast Python tool to help locate administrative panels and common endpoints on web sites by probing a list of paths.
 It performs optional multithreaded scans, checks robots.txt, reports HTTP responses (200, 301/302 redirects, 404, etc.), and provides simple filtering by file type.

 This README explains how to install, run, and customize Admin-Panel-Finder, and includes usage examples and safety/legal notes.